 - Wash and dry the bok choy.
 Separate the stems and the leaves, and chop into 3 inch pieces.
 Use the tops of the leaves.
 Peel the carrot and slice into small pieces.
 Chop the onion into thin slices.

-- In a large wok or large skillet over medium-high heat, add 2 tbsp of vegetable stock or water.
+- In a large wok or large skillet over medium-high heat, add 2 tablespoon of vegetable stock or water.
 You can also use sesame oil if you prefer.
 Add the garlic and onion.
 Cook for 1-2 minutes or until onions are translucent.
-Add carrots, and mushrooms.
+Add the carrots, and mushrooms.
 Cook for about more 5 minutes.

 - Add the bok choy, bean sprouts and sauce.
 Stir fry for about 5 minutes.
 Then add the cubed tofu.
 Cook for an additional minute or two, or until tofu is heated and warmed through.